zadjii-msft/PowerToys/src/modules/cmdpal/doc/initial-sdk-spec/initial-sdk-spec.md

     However, by making the `FallbackHandler` a property of the ListItem itself, then the extension itself can cast between the types, without the need for MBM.
 Thanks to Mano for helping me figure this one out.

+[^3]: You know, I bet we could make this a frozen provider too.
+I be if we added
+    `INotifyItemsChanged` to `ICommandProvider`, then when the "add bookmark" command is activated, we could raise `provider.ItemsChanged`, and have the palette re-cache the results of `TopLevelItems`.

 [Dev Home Extension]: https://learn.microsoft.com/en-us/windows/dev-home/extensions
 [`ISupportIncrementalLoading`]: https://learn.microsoft.com/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.data.isupportincrementalloading